ppy/osu-wiki/wiki/History_of_osu!/April_Fools/en.md

 ## 2019

-### Sneezing girl sound effect (2019)
+### Sneezing girl sound effect

-For April Fools' day 2019 there was approximately a 1 in 20 chance of hearing the sound effect of a high-pitched girl sneezing upon opening a beatmap [[68,69,70]][r].
+For the April Fools' day of 2019, there was approximately a 1 in 20 chance of hearing the sound effect of a high-pitched girl sneezing upon opening a beatmap [[68,69,70]][r].

 ---